phungtr/caculator/README.md

 2. Navigate to the project directory.
 3. Run the tests using Maven by executing the following command:
 ![image](https://github.com/user-attachments/assets/9bd73429-cbca-42e5-80ad-0382b48d1ca8)

+## How the Project is Tested

+Unit tests are written to validate the operations for different scenarios:

+  -Normal cases (e.g., 5 + 3 = 8)

+  -Edge cases (e.g., division by zero, negative numbers, large values).

+Comprehensive assertions ensure the correctness of all arithmetic methods.

 ## Project Structure